 PERTH IN THE 19th CENTURY

 In the 19th century the linen industry in Perth continued.
-There was also a dyeing industry in the 19th century.
+There was also a dyeing industry in Victorian Perth.
 A bleaching industry also flourished in Perth in the 19th century.
-Whisky distilling was carried on in Perth on a small scale for centuries but in the 19th century it became a major industry.
+Whisky distilling was carried on in Perth on a small scale for centuries but in the 19th century, it became a major industry.
 General Accident insurance company was formed in 1885.
-During the 19th century there was an important industry in Perth for most of the 19th century but it died out by the end of the period.
-There was also salmon fishing in the Tay.
+During the 19th century, there was an important industry in Perth for most of the 19th century but it died out by the end of the period.
+There was also salmon fishing on the Tay.

 In 1923-26 St Johns Kirk was restored and made into one Kirk again.
 (It had been divided into 3 for centuries).